-There are several main reasons why we would not consider or further consider a complaint:
+There are four main reasons why we would not consider or further consider a complaint:

-- A complainant does not satisfy the eligibility requirements set out in section A or B of the Rules. - We have decided to exclude a complaint under the: - a) mandatory exclusions set out in section C.1 of the Rules - b) discretionary exclusions set out in section C.2 of the Rules - 3 The remedy sought exceeds the limits set out in section D of the Rules.
+A complainant does not satisfy the eligibility requirements set out in section B of the Rules.

+We have decided to exclude a complaint under the:

+- a) mandatory exclusions set out in rule C.1 - b) discretionary exclusions set out in rule C.2 - We can decline to consider a complaint any further under rule A.8.3. - 3 The remedy sought exceeds the limits set out in section D of the Rules.